School teaching as a WW2 conscript

 I thought quickly and said, "OK, but may I find my own job?"
 I knew that this wouldn't be difficult because of the shortage.
 The board agreed.

-Acceptable subjects for wartime conscript as a teacher
+Acceptable qualifications for wartime conscript as a teacher

+It was my science qualifications that lead me and others to the school teaching route for national service in WW2.
 Young men with qualifications in non-science subjects were not exempt from the standard armed-forces route.
-My older brother had a history degree and was drafted into the army which, fortunately, he loved.
+My older brother had a history degree from Cambridge and was drafted into the army which, fortunately, he loved.
 He was fluent in German and spent much of this time there interrogating German prisoners to establish what part they had played in the war.

-Until the Second World War women school teachers had to give up teaching when they married.
+Until the Second World War, women school teachers had to give up teaching when they married.
 This changed during the war and has continued ever since.
-As a child I remember a man knocking at our door and telling my mother who was a school teacher until she married in 1932 that she was required to go back to teaching.
+As a child I remember a man knocking at our door and telling my mother who was a school teacher until she married in 1932 that she was required - yes, required - to go back to teaching.
+No claims for exemption were considered.

 Reflections on my time as wartime teacher